tcheukueppoo/maat/docs/maat.md

 : EXPR
 ```

-Functions are first class values and thus can be assigned to a variable.
+    Functions are first class values and hence they can be assigned to variables.

-Paranthese during function calls arguments while paranthese during function
+    The use of parantheses during a function call is optional while its usage in
-definition are optional if and only if the function takes no argument.
+    a function definition is mandatory if and only if that function takes
+    arguments.

 ```
 fun hello_world {